In-N-Out burger chain bans employees in five states from wearing masks without a doctor’s note

-NEW YORK (AP) — The In-N-Out burger chain will bar employees in five states from wearing masks unless they have a doctor’s note, according to internal company emails leaked on social media.
+NEW YORK — The In-N-Out burger chain will bar employees in five states from wearing masks unless they have a doctor’s note, according to internal company emails leaked on social media.

 In the memo announcing new guidelines for Arizona, Colorado, Nevada, Texas and Utah workers, the fast food chain pointed to “the importance of customer service and the ability to show our Associates’ smiles and other facial features while considering the health and well-being of all individuals.”

 The policy, which goes into effect August 14, applies to all In-N-Out employees in those states, except for those who need to wear masks or other protective gear for job duties that require it, like painting.
-Employees could face disciplinary action, including being fired, if they do not comply, the the memo says.
+Employees could face disciplinary action, including being fired, if they do not comply, the memo says.

 California and Oregon both have laws in place preventing employers from banning masks.